rohitthakur2590/network_automation_tools/docs/guides/network_automation_with_aap_.md

   - **Playbook:** `playbooks/backup/restore_scm.yaml`
   - **Save**

+**Note:** Ensure file transfer is enabled on the target appliance; otherwise, it will fail.
 Once you save the job template, you can click on the launch button or press the rocket icon to run this.

 Blogs: